sansin5982/Mendelian-Randomization/chapters/Glossary.md

 -   **Act independently** (not too strongly correlated)
 -   Together give a **clearer, stronger signal**

-This is like having **many clues** instead of just one, which makes your conclusion more reliable.
+This is like having **many clues** instead of just one, which makes our conclusion more reliable.

 -   Using multiple instruments **increases statistical power** (more